 To enroll in any payment plan you must attend a required workshop with our Records & Registration Manager.
 Please email Darlene Karim at firstname.lastname@example.org for more information or to schedule a workshop.

 Our traditional Paramedic course is approved by the Department of Veterans Affairs to allow eligible veterans to use the Post-9/11 GI Bill, the Montgomery GI Bill, and others.
 Our Part-time/Hybrid Paramedic Program is not approved for the GI Bill at this time.

 You served our country, now let us help you!
 Learn more about we offer you by visiting our Veterans' section.

 Marshall T. Morgan, MD Memorial Scholarship

-Established in memory of longtime UCLA emergency physician Marshall T. Morgan, this program provides one Paramedic scholarship annually.
+Established in memory of longtime UCLA emergency physician Marshall T. Morgan, this program provides two Paramedic scholarships annually.
 For the paramedic program, the scholarship will award up to $3000 toward course fees and materials.
-Applications can be submitted online beginning February 8, and must be submitted by April 1.
+Application information will be sent to those who are eligible after acceptance into the UCLA Paramedic Program.
 Please see the Marshall Morgan Scholarship page for details.